-5.6 Tokens, commands and strings
+3.6 Tokens and expansion

-5.6.1 \scantextokens, \tokenized and \retokenized
+3.6.1 \scantextokens, \tokenized and \retokenized

-The syntax of scantextokens is identical to scantokens.
-This primitive is a slightly adapted version of ε -T_EX's scantokens.
+The syntax of \scantextokens is identical to \scantokens.
+This primitive is a slightly adapted version of $\varepsilon$ -TFX's \scantokens.
 The differences are:

-- The last (and usually only) line does not have a \endlinechar appended. - \scantextokens never raises an EOF error, and it does not execute \everyeof tokens. - There are no '... while end of file ...' error tests executed.
+- The last (and usually only) line does not have a \endlinechar appended. - \scantextokens never raises an EOF error, and it does not execute \everyeof tokens. - ► There are no '... while end of file ...' error tests executed.
 This allows the expansion to end on a different grouping level or while a conditional is still incomplete.

-The implementation in LuaMetaT_EX is different in the sense that it uses the same methods as printing from Lua to T_EX does.
+The implementation in LuaMeta $T_EX$ is different in the sense that it uses the same methods as printing from Lua to $T_EX$ does.
 Therefore, in addition to the two commands we also have this expandable command:

+'''

 \tokenized ... \tokenized catcodetable (number) ...

+'''